-The packet provides instruction regarding the process to complete and submit the background investigation.
+The start-up packet provides instruction regarding the process to complete and submit the background investigation.
 Students will not be admitted to any health science program without a clear CBI.

 *In some cases, clinical sites may require students to complete additional background investigation and submit to drug screening procedures prior to or during the clinical experience.
 All background investigations and drug screenings are at the student’s expense.

 Conviction of a criminal offense may also make graduates of health science program ineligible for state or national licensure/certification at program completion.
 All applicants for a health profession license in Michigan are required to submit fingerprints and undergo a criminal background investigation prior to licensure/certification.

 Program coordinators, faculty, and staff cannot give legal advice to any student regarding potential eligibility/ineligibility based on prior convictions or negative findings on the criminal background investigation.
 The student should consult an attorney for questions specific to his/her individual case.

 This program completes the requirements to qualify to take required exams to become a Registered Dental Assistant (RDA)

 The program prepares the student to provide preventive dental hygiene care in dental offices, clinics, and educational or health care institutions.

 Graduates receive the Associate in Applied Sciences degree in Nursing (ADN) and are eligible to take the licensure exam for registered nurses (NCLEX-RN).